HackingPheasant/HackingPheasant.github.io/_posts/2020/2020-09-28-resizing-screen-to-fit-tv-without-cutoffs.md

 xrandr -s <num> #To change/test current options (use to figure out your wanted screensize) or xrandr --output <connected monitor name> --mode <name of mode> # same as above line, substitue required info with info from the query statement
 # Example usage of above two lines
-xrandr -s 2 to select the second option or it can be done like so xrandr --output HDMI-3 --mode 1280x720
+xrandr -s 2 #To select the second option or it can be done like so xrandr --output HDMI-3 --mode 1280x720
 ```